missouri landscape

 d.
 Other Requirements

-Even though the state doesn’t license landscapers as a whole, there are several important legal and financial boxes to check:
+Even though the state doesn’t license landscapers as a whole, there are several important legal and financial boxes to check, especially if you’re operating in areas like landscaping Florissant MO.

 i.
 Surety Bond

 If your local jurisdiction requires a building contractor license (such as for large hardscaping or irrigation installation), you may need to post a surety bond.
-These typically start at $1,000 and act as a financial guarantee that you’ll complete jobs responsibly.
+These typically start at $1,000 and act as a financial guarantee that you’ll complete jobs responsibly, which is an important consideration for any Missouri landscape business.

 ii.
 Insurance